nswdpc/silverstripe-embed/docs/en/001_index.md

 Since the original v1:

 + Namespace update
-+ Template change in Embeddable from Embed to NSWDPC/Embed/Models/Embed
++ Template name/path change in Embeddable from Embed to NSWDPC/Embed/Models/Embed, although `templates/Embed.ss` is still allowed
-+ Dropped support for gorriecode/silverstripe-htmltag
++ Dropped support for gorriecoe/silverstripe-htmltag
 + Requires embed/embed:^4
 + Requires silverstripe/framework:^5
-+ Requires silverstripe/asset-admin:^2
++ Requires silverstripe/asset-admin:^2 (`UploadField`)
 + Remove logic no longer supported by embed/embed:^4

 You can diff across repos to view all changes.